phorton1/circle/README.md

 This is a fork of the Circle is a C++ bare metal programming environment for the Raspberry Pi.

-It is based on the stable verion 3.19 of Circle.
 Changes to the core Circle source code have been minimized and carefully documented to allow for future updates to the Circle codebase, but otherwise, this is a completely detatched and separate fork of Circle.

 All code changes within existing Circle source files are bracketed by #ifdef PRH_MODS.